Reiryoku-Technologies/Mida-Documentation/src/documentation/getting-started/login.md

 # Account login
 A broker account is required to get started with Mida.
+Until now Mida supports all cTrader brokers.

 ## Mida.login()
 Used to login into any broker supported by Mida.

-- Example
+- **Example**
 ```javascript
 import { Mida, } from "@reiryoku/mida";